 AdGuard VPN is a VPN service created by our company.
 An in-house developed VPN protocol makes it unique among competitors.
-AdGuard VPN is currently available as a browser extension for Chrome and Firefox and as a mobile app for Android; apps for IOS, Mac and Windows are coming soon.
+AdGuard VPN is available as a browser extension for Chrome, Firefox, and Edge, and as an app for Android, IOS, Mac and Windows.
 Both app and extensions have a free, basic plan and a paid subscription with more possibilities.

 Some VPNs are too easy to detect which makes them vulnerable and unreliable.
 We took a long time to develop and deliberate over our own solution.
 The result was AdGuard VPN protocol, perfect for uncompromised security.
 It disguises itself as normal traffic, so it is much more difficult to track and block it.